MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-actions-overview.md

 ## Actions at runtime
  An action can trigger code to run, such as posting a document or otherwise modifying a record in a table.
 When a user chooses an action, one of the following pieces of logic will happen in addition to the code that the action itself triggers:

-- If the page is empty and no longer shows any records, the page is re-initialized with default values.
+- If the page is empty and no longer shows any records, the page is reinitialized with default values.

 - If the page does show records, and the current state is within the page filters boundary, the **OnAfterGetRecord** trigger is executed on the page.

-- If the current record that the page showed is now outside the filter but there are other records within the filter, the **OnFindRecord** trigger is called and the **OnAfterGetRecord** trigger is run on the next record with the given filters.
+- If the current record that the page showed is now outside the filter but there are other records within the filter, the **OnFindRecord** trigger is called, and the **OnAfterGetRecord** trigger is run on the next record with the given filters.

- The logic runs in the transaction that the action triggered.
-This can cause the application code to result in users locking the whole table when they thought they were only modifying one record.
+ The logic runs in the transaction that the action triggered, which can cause the application code to result in users locking the whole table when they thought they were only modifying one record.

  To avoid users accidentally locking tables, you can use the [SetSelectionFilter](methods-auto/page/page-setselectionfilter-method.md) method before your code passes the record variable to the processing codeunit, for example.
 The following code example illustrates the code on the [OnAction](triggers-auto/action/devenv-onaction-action-trigger.md) trigger on an action on a page.